Yadnesh-Ranshevare/DSA/Graph/Readme.md

 - MSt set = `[]`
 - non-MST set = `[0, 1, 2, 3]`

-as we start from node `0` we remove that node for the non-MSt set and place in into the MST set
+as we start from node `0` we remove that node for the non-MST set and place in into the MST set
 - MST set = `[0]`
 - non-MST set = `[1, 2, 3]`